In addition, private foundations also receive grant applications for projects. We call these Private Funders.

 - Video - if it is not mandatory, ask yourself if it is necessary to include.
 It is recommended that your video be no longer than 3mins.
 Ensure your video is edited to the sections you want the jury or peer assessment to see, or point to the specific section of your video that the jury or peer assessment should look at.
 Video quality should be good and not grainy.
 Include audio description, ASL and scripting.

-- Thank your elected politician at the level of government you were successful at (Canada Council - MP; Provincial Arts Council - MLA; Municipal Arts Council - as per your city) goes a long way; after all, they are the ones who help distribute the money
+- Thanking your elected politician at the level of government you were successful at (Canada Council - MP; Provincial Arts Council - MLA; Municipal Arts Council - as per your city) goes a long way; after all, they are the ones who help distribute the money.

 - If there are changes in your work from the initial application that will change the scope of the project (ie. any large change), always let the grant officer know